 Note: The SPI interrupt events are connected to the same interrupt vector (see Interrupts chapter).
-They generate an interrupt if the corresponding Enable Control Bit is set and the interrupt mask in
+They generate an interrupt if the corresponding Enable Control Bit is set and the interrupt mask in the CC register is reset (RIM instruction).

-SERIAL PERIPHERAL INTERFACE (Cont'd) 10.5.8 Register Description CONTROL REGISTER (SPICR)
+10.5.8 Register Description CONTROL REGISTER (SPICR)